WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 Farthest Point Sampling (FPS) is a simple and frequently used downsampling strategy.

-- The `FPS_Batch.py` is the entry codes for point set down-sampling.
+- The file `FPS_Batch.py` is the entry codes for point set down-sampling.

 ### 2. 3DEPS